Generalisations of Thompson's group V arising from purely infinite groupoids: Introduction

 \section{Introduction}

 In his famous unpublished notes from 1967 \cite{thompson}, Thompson introduced three groups which are now most commonly denoted $F\subseteq T\subseteq V$.
-His motivation was to find negative solutions to the von Neumann problem (which asked whether every nonamenable group must contain the free group $\mathbb{F}_2$).
+Although Thompson's motivation for considering these groups came from algebraic logic, they received a great deal of attention in the context of the von Neumann problem (which asked whether every nonamenable group must contain the free group $\mathbb{F}_2$).
 It is known that $T$ and $V$ contain a free group, so that they cannot possibly give a negative answer to the problem.
 On the other hand, $F$ is known not to contain free groups, but it remains open whether it is amenable or not.
-Beyond the von Neumann problem, these groups have attracted a great deal of attention, as they exhibit a number of unusual properties.
+Beyond the von Neumann problem, these groups are quite remarkable in that they exhibit a number of unusual properties.
 In the setting of group theory, the role of the group $V$ cannot be overstated.
-For example, $V$ was the first example of a simple, infinite and finitely presented group, and as such it remains a fundamental object in the study of geometric group theory.
+For example, $V$ was the first example of a simple, infinite and finitely presented group, and as such it remains a fundamental object in the study of combinatorial group theory.
 For a discussion and introductory notes on Thompson's groups, we refer the reader to \cite{cannon2011thompson, cannon1996introductory}.

 Since the introduction of $V$, group theorists have created vast families of groups generalising it, which for the purposes of this introduction we call \emph{Thompson-like groups}.
-Examples of such groups have been introduced by Higman \cite{higman}, Brin \cite{brin}, Cleary \cite{cleary1995groups} and Stein \cite{stein1992groups}.
-These groups are very diverse, and what unifies them is that these groups have simple derived subgroups with certain finiteness properties.
+Examples of such groups have been studied by Higman \cite{higman}, Brin \cite{brin}, Cleary \cite{cleary1995groups} and Stein \cite{stein1992groups}.
+These groups are very diverse, and one aspect that unifies them is that they have simple derived subgroups with certain finiteness properties.

 In this work, we take a groupoid perspective on Thompson-like groups, and study them from the point of view of topological full groups and the associated derived subgroups.
 More explicitly, beginning with an ample, essentially principal groupoid $\mathcal{G}$, its topological full group $\mathsf{F}(\mathcal{G})$ is defined as the group of homeomorphisms of the unit space that are piecewise formed from finitely many compact open bisections.
 In essence, one builds global symmetries from local ones; see \autoref{groupoid tfg} for the precise definition.
 We now know much about the subgroup structure of these groups; for example, the derived subgroup $\mathsf{D}(\mathcal{G})=\big[\mathsf{F}(\G),\mathsf{F}(\G)\big]$ is often simple, and often agrees with the so-called alternating group $\mathsf{A}(\mathcal{G})$, which is the subgroup of $\mathsf{F}(\G)$ generated by certain elements of order three.